light gray lines

 Within 7 days:

-Run this checklist even for friendly departures.
+Run this editable checklist even for friendly departures.
 The developer might be perfectly trustworthy, but their devices aren’t.
 For example, a stolen laptop three months after exit still remains a breach for the organization.

 CI/CD configuration for distributed development teams